 Auricular tags.
 Supernumerary vestiges of the external structures of ears are common.
 Accessory tragi and auricular tags with or without communication to deeper structures may be deceptively simple.
-Those in Fig. 27-13 are probably harmless nubs of tissue that could be sliced off and their bases delicatelyelectrodesiccated.
+The examples in this picture are probably harmless nubs of tissue that could be sliced off and their bases delicately electrodesiccated.
 Should that be all there is, the cosmetic result would be fine.
 Sometimes, however, such structures bear cartilage within them and have communication to uncertain depths toward the more important structures in the external canal or middle ear.

 Color Atlas of Pediatric Dermatology

 Copyright 2008, 1998, 1990, 1975, by the McGraw-Hill Companies, Inc. All rights reserved.